Synchronization Primitives

 ove_condvar_create(cv) |

-Allocate and initialise a condition variable (heap or zero-heap macro). |
+Allocate and initialise a condition variable (heap mode only; gated by OVE_HEAP_SYNC). |

 ove_condvar_destroy(cv) |

-Destroy and free a condition variable created with ove_condvar_create(). |
+Destroy and free a condition variable created with ove_condvar_create() (heap mode only). |

-ove_condvar_wait(cv, mtx, timeout_ms) |
+ove_condvar_wait(cv, mtx, timeout_ns) |

 Atomically release mtx and sleep.
 Re-acquires mtx before returning. |